hpc/pavilion2/docs/README.txt

 Getting Started:
 ---------------

- -  set nix environment variable PVINSTALL to the installation directory of Pavilion
+ -  set *nix environment variable PVINSTALL to the install directory of Pavilion
- -  set PATH to include $PVINSTALL/PAV
+ -  add $PVINSTALL/PAV to the PATH variable
- -  Pavilion runs at version 2.7 of Python, so make sure that is early in your PATH too.
+ -  Pavilion runs at version 2.7 of Python, so add the python bin to PATH.

   At this point you should be able to run "pth -h"